MistyCommunity/Documentation/src/content/misty-ii/reference/sensor-data.md

 In the `ActuatorPosition` data object, the value of the `sensorName` property is the name of the actuator you are receiving information about (`Actuator_HeadPitch`, `Actuator_HeadYaw`, `Actuator_HeadRoll`, `Actuator_LeftArm`, or `Actuator_RightArm`).
 The `value` property holds a number indicating the position of the actuator (in degrees).

 **Note:** When you subscribe to the `ActuatorPosition` data stream, you should specify which actuator you want to receive messages about.
-For example, the following code from Misty's on-robot JavaScript API shows how to use a property comparison test to get data from the sensor for the actuator responsible for controlling the movement of Misty's right arm:
+For example, the following sample code shows how to use a property comparison test to get data from the sensor for the actuator responsible for controlling the movement of Misty's right arm with the on-robot JavaScript API:

 ```JavaScript
 // Register for ActuatorPosition data for the actuator for Misty's right arm